It Grows on Trees

-It Grows on Trees is a 1952 fantasy comedy film directed by Arthur Lubin starring Irene Dunne in her final screen role.
+It Grows on Trees is a 1952 American fantasy comedy film directed by Arthur Lubin and starring Irene Dunne in her final screen role.
+The cast also featured Dean Jagger, Joan Evans and Richard Crenna.
+It was produced and distributed by Universal Pictures.

 Plot

 The story is about a couple who discover two trees in their backyard that grow money.
 One morning a few days after Polly Baxter (Dunne) purchased a couple of trees and planted them in her backyard, a $5 bill floats in through an open window, spurring a curious turn of luck to her family's ongoing financial concerns.

 As she continues to collect more in the following days and weeks, Polly finds that the money is actually growing on the new trees that she planted and keeps that discovery from her husband Philip (Dean Jagger).
 Polly finds ways to use the money, while her husband wants it to be turned in to the police.

 The neighbors, the media, the bank, the I.R.S., and the U.S. Treasury all get involved.
 Comedy ensues as the Baxters struggle with newfound ethical dilemmas; e.g., is this money legal or counterfeit, and what happens when the money dries up like an old leaf?
 All the time, however, Polly maintains that the world is full of wonder, if only people would believe.